Orange snow blankets parts of Russia

-SOCHI, Russa – Skiers and snowboarders were met with orange-tinted snow in Sochi, Russia, this weekend.
+SOCHI, Russia – Skiers and snowboarders were met with orange-tinted snow in Sochi, Russia, this weekend.

 The usually powdery white snow turned colors due to a sandstorm that blew across the Sahara Desert in North Africa.